socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 - Abebe et al. (2020) "Roles for Computing in Social Change," FAccT.
 - Eddy (2005) "Antedisciplinary Science," PLOS Comp Bio.

-The second meeting with be a high-level discussion about the design of a recommendation system.
+The second meeting with be a high-level discussion about the design and evaluation of a recommendation system.

 ## Week 2 -- Observational data, causal inference

-Social science in the age "big data":
+Social science in the age of "big data":
 - Salganik (2017) Bit by Bit, [Chapter 2-4](https://www.bitbybitbook.com/en/1st-ed/preface/).
 - Goel, Hofman, Lahaie, Pennock, Watts (2010) "Predicting consumer behavior with Web search," PNAS.
 - Choi, Varian (2012) "Predicting the Present with Google Trends," The Economic Record.